 Isn’t this the example Jesus offers us?
 He came to live with his people.
 He walked with his disciples.
 He spoke with the Samaritan woman.
 He sat with the sinners, and with the Pharisees.
 He, Emmanuel, dwells with us.

-Have I, as a white woman in the United States, been with my black siblings in their grief, their pain, and their marginalization?
+Have I, as a white woman in the United States, been with my Black siblings in their grief, their pain, and their marginalization?
 I have not.

 We in the Church wear our outrage like a badge when a racial lynching becomes national news, screaming at us from the headlines (or worse, pretend nothing has happened).
 But then we choose to believe that there are not hundreds, thousands, of other prejudice-based instances that don’t have the light shed on them.
-Ahmed Arbury and Breonna Taylor and George Floyd are the tip of an iceberg of injustices.
+Ahmaud Arbury and Breonna Taylor and George Floyd are the tip of an ancient iceberg of injustices.
 If you disagree, give a listen to the internal arguments rising up within.
 They themselves can provide a trail of clues to follow.

 I believe change begins at the ground level.
 Within our homes, our church buildings, our conversations, and our internet presences.

 I want my children to seek first the Kingdom of God—whose King calls us to be peacemakers and to love our neighbors as ourselves.
 How can I teach them this if I pretend there is no peace to be made, or that all my neighbors are being loved well?